pytask-dev/pytask/docs/source/how_to_guides/writing_custom_nodes.md

 `PickleNode` that automatically loads and stores Python objects.

-We will also use the feature explained in {doc}`using_task_returns` to define products of the task function via the function's return value and the feature from ??? that allows us to define nodes in annotations.
+We will also use the feature explained in {doc}`using_task_returns` to define products of the task function via the function's return value.

+And we pass the value to `df` via {obj}`Annotated` to preserve the type hint.

 The result will be the following task.